Debunking the Myth: The Safety of Home Brewed Kombucha

 The acidity of Kombucha is a natural defence against harmful microorganisms.

-Measuring the pH is easy to do using test strips or a digital meter, but it isn't entirely necessary.
+Measuring the pH is easy to do using test strips or a digital meter, but it isn't entirely necessary for home brewing.
 You can manage the pH of your brew by making sure to always leave enough Kombucha from the previous batch in your fermenting jar with your SCOBY, to act as the starter liquid for your next refill of sweet tea.

 For reference, the pH of your brew must always be below 4.5 to create an environment that is safe for the fermentation.